Mysteriza/WiFi-Password-Viewer/README.md

 [Contact me on Telegram ](https://tii.la/telegram-rifqi)

 ## DISCLAIMER
 This program is not for hacking WiFi, but for retrieving the password of WiFi networks that have been previously connected to your computer.
 This program cannot hack WiFi networks that have never been connected before, and it cannot hack WiFi networks around you!
+And it only works on Windows!